-There are multiple daily opportunities to convert your natural empathy into inclusive behaviors.
+There are multiple daily opportunities to expand your acceptance of differences, in new ways.
 Any thoughts?

-Both+and thinking allows us to understand paradoxes, and calls for creative solutions that are inclusive of all stakeholders.

-/WHAT IS ASSESSED HERE:

-HOW YOU BALANCE YOUR CAPACITY

-TO ANALYZE AND PLAN WITH THE

-UNDERSTANDING OF NATURAL

-CYCLES, AND MAKE THEM PART OF
+Both+and thinking allows us to understand paradoxes, and calls for creative solutions that are inclusive of all stakeholders. /WHAT IS ASSESSED HERE: HOW YOU BALANCE YOUR CAPACITY TO ANALYZE AND PLAN WITH THE UNDERSTANDING OF NATURAL CYCLES, AND MAKE THEM PART OF YOUR MINDSET.

-YOUR MINDSET.

-This graph shows only one dimension - cognitive - meaning that you have an intellectual understanding about this aspect.
+This graph shows only one dimension - cognitive meaning that you have an intellectual understanding about this aspect.
 You are not necessarily engaging your feelings nor converting them into actions.
 You might use this information to explore your emotions related to this aspect of the sustainability mindset, and perhaps find ways to convert your understanding into actions.